 Today, we know E115 as moscovium, the 115th element in the periodic table, which is a wholly synthetic radioactive element that decays within a few hundred milliseconds.
 But in 1988, moscovium had never been synthesized and was only speculated to even possibly exist.

 Then there was the craft itself, which didn't seem designed for humans at all.
-Lazar was allowed inside the craft only once, after convincing his superiors that he needed to see where the reactor would be located in order to determine how it worked.
+Lazar said he was allowed inside only once, after convincing his superiors that he needed to see where the reactor would be located in order to determine how it worked.

 The craft had no right angles, no decor, no bathroom, no control panel and, eerily, no colors other than solid pewter gray.
 Its ceilings were about three feet high and its four seats were tiny; other than the seats, reactor and a few subcomponents, the craft was completely empty.

-Lazar also caught glimpses of some of the other crafts stored in S-4.
+Lazar also said he caught glimpses of some of the other craft stored in S-4.
 One looked like a Jello mold with large, rounded ridges; another resembled a straw hat with a large, flat brim.

-On Wednesdays, when traffic around Area 51 was lightest, the crafts were taken out for test flights.
+Lazar said the craft were taken out for test flights.
 High-performance tests involved flying the craft around the mountains, while low-performance tests were conducted outside the hangars.

-Lazar witnessed a low-performance test up close one night.
-The Sport Model was powered on and began to hover around 10 feet into the air, moving left and right and emitting a bluish glow from the reactor.
+Lazar said he witnessed a low-performance test up close one night.
+The Sport Model powered on and began to hover around 10 feet in the air, moving left and right and emitting a bluish glow from the reactor.

 By then, Lazar's friends and wife had grown suspicious of his odd work hours and tendency to disappear for days on end.
 His wife had even begun to suspect an affair.